smolamarcin/battleship/README.md

     In the initial screen you should enter the address (IPv4) you want to connect to.

-    At the beginning of the game, you are supposed to set your ships in following order: one 4-mast ship, two 3-mast ships, three 2-mast ships, four 1-mast ship.
+    At the beginning of the game, you are supposed to set your ships in the following order: one 4-mast ship, two 3-mast ships, three 2-mast ships, four 1-mast ship.

-    You can choose orientation of your ship.
+    You can choose the orientation of your ship.

     Right mouse button will place your ship vertically.